Miscellaneous

 • realloc – function that allows to grow the buffer allocation

-• labels – Labels that will saved to the buffer
+• labels – pointer to labels that will be saved to the buffer

 Returns: